Stomach bug and breastfeeding: what to do

 What if my baby vomits breastmilk as well?

 Try short feeds with breaks to check that the breastmilk is being tolerated well and to help your baby to stay hydrated.
 It’s a good idea to keep your baby in an upright position after feeds.
-If she does not keep down anything and vomits all the breastmilk, make sure you check with your paediatrician or healthcare centre.
+If they don’t keep anything down and vomit all the breastmilk, make sure you check with your paediatrician or healthcare centre.

 Do I need to give my baby special food after a stomach bug?

-If your baby wants to eat solid food, avoid restrictive diets and let your baby eat whatever she wants.
-Restrictive diets have been discouraged for years as they provide too few calories, protein and fat to children (and adults), causing the weakened state of health to remain and last longer than desired.
+If your baby wants to eat solid food, avoid restrictive diets and let your baby eat whatever they want.
+Restrictive diets have been discouraged for years as they provide too few calories, protein, and fat to children (and adults), causing the weakened state of health to remain and last longer than desired.

-Does my milk have fewer nutrients because of my stomach bug?
+Does my breast milk have fewer nutrients because of my stomach bug?

 Will my milk dry up?